giacomo-lab/engine_idling_detection/README.md

 To use this project you will need to clone the repository, and install the libraries contained in _requirements.txt_, download and unzip the [UrbanSound8k dataset](https://www.kaggle.com/datasets/chrisfilo/urbansound8k) from Kaggle.

 The main part of the code is in the Jupyter Notebook *idling_detection.ipynb*.
 To keep the notebook as compact as possible the functions used in the notebook are in the file *idling_detection_functions.py*.
-The *tuner_results* folder contains our results for the hyperparameters tuning and *history.pickle* the info about the training of the tuned model.
-This information can be obtained by rerunning the tuning and the training or by loading our result (just to save time).
+The *history.pickle* file contains the info about the training of the tuned model.
+This information can be obtained by rerunning the training or by loading our result (just to save time).

 ### Credits
 This project was a collaborative effort between Matthias Bressan and Giacomo Labbri